KaiLangen96/hangman/README.md

  * [random](https://docs.python.org/3/library/random.html?highlight=random#module-random) - to select random words

- * [time](https://docs.python.org/3/library/time.html?highlight=time#module-time) - to add a short timer into the clear function so the screen pauses for 2 seconds before clearing the terminal.
+ * sleep from [time](https://docs.python.org/3/library/time.html?highlight=time#module-time) - to add a short timer into the clear function so the screen pauses for 2 seconds before clearing the terminal.

+ * [os](https://docs.python.org/3/library/os.html?highlight=os#module-os) - to add a clear function to refresh the terminal output.

+ * [gspread](https://docs.gspread.org/en/latest/) - to add an external spread sheet in which the user scores are saved.

+ * Credentials from [google.oauth2.service_account](https://google-auth.readthedocs.io/en/stable/reference/google.oauth2.credentials.html) - to be able to edit the external sheet.

  ### Frameworks, Libraries & Programs Used